 ABM is a game-changer.
 If you’re not doing it, you risk lower conversion rates, higher cost of sales, and market share loss.
 If you're ramping ABM, old school copy, mediocre storytelling, and sales playbooks that require memorization are no longer adequate.
 Effective ABM now requires a new approach called FROG, which stands for Focus on Risks to Optimize Gains.
 Harvard University studies show we are 3X more motivated to avoid a risk or harm than gain a gain, yet we're still promoting "value propositions."
 Using FROG Storytelling, ABM, and Selling can increase prospect motivation--and therefore conversion rates--by 3X.

-What if you could affordably leverage a team of FROG Storytelling copywriters who have won a host of industry awards, written New York Times bestselling books, and studied under #1 New York Times bestselling authors?
+What if you could affordably leverage a team of FROG Storytellers who have won a host of industry awards, written New York Times bestselling books, and studied under #1 New York Times bestselling authors?
 What if they had delivered thousands of white papers, brochures, emails, reports, newsletters, blogs, articles, ebooks, web pages, webinar & event invites, surveys that drove over $3B in pipeline?
-What if they were taught by Ph.D. neuroscientists and had created a 3-Act Play Sales FROG Storytelling framework that was field-proven across 15,000 salespersons and 100,000 channel partners?
+What if they were taught by Ph.D. neuroscientists and Harvard University-certified neuroscience experts, and had field-proven results across 15,000 salespersons and 100,000 channel partners?
 What might they deliver that others can’t?